drasbaek/modeling-matching-pennies/README.md

 3. `stan` - the RL model coded in Stan (git ignores the C++ compiled version)
 4. `plots` - all plots

-For the code in `src`, see the individual README for a detailed description of its contents.
+For the code in `src`, see the seperate [src/README.md](https://github.com/drasbaek/modeling-matching-pennies/blob/main/src/README.md) for a detailed description of its contents.

 ## Usage
 ### Setup